Clastify logo

 Carbon is versatile because of covalent bonding

 A carbon atom has four outer-shell electrons, so it can form up to four covalent bonds.
-It may form four single bonds, or a mixture of single and double bonds.
-A double carbon-carbon bond, written C=C, becomes especially important later in this topic when we compare saturated and unsaturated fatty acids.
+Sometimes these are four single bonds.
+In other cases, carbon forms a combination of single and double bonds.
+A double carbon-carbon bond, written C=CC=C, becomes especially important later in this topic when we compare saturated and unsaturated fatty acids.

 Carbon compounds may be unbranched chains, branched chains, single-ring molecules or molecules with multiple rings.
 These differences in form change properties such as solubility, melting point, rigidity and ability to pass through membranes — the big idea of this topic.